polynetwork/dev-docs/new_chain/relay_chain/relay_chain_development.md

 ### Step1.
 Adding a router for your chain

-When importing your chain to Poly Chain, the first thing you need to do is to add a router for your chain in the [file](https://github.com/polynetwork/poly/blob/ea51f848c3b4284c046ca9bab527869846679640/native/service/utils/params.go#L43).
+When importing your chain to Poly Chain, you should firstly add a router for your chain in the [file](https://github.com/polynetwork/poly/blob/ea51f848c3b4284c046ca9bab527869846679640/native/service/utils/params.go#L43).

 ### Step2 Implementing the interface of block header synchronization